jncraton/course-template/tail.md

 ### Accessibility and Accommodations

-Important: If you have any special accessibility needs (i.e. use of screen reading software, captioning, etc.), please notify your professor and the Director of Student Accessibility Services (Kissinger Academic Center for Excellence, Nicholson Library; 765-641-4223) as soon as possible.
+If you have any special accessibility needs (i.e. use of screen-reading software, captioning, etc.), it is important that you notify your professor and the Director of Student Accessibility Services & Academic Support (Kissinger Academic Center for Excellence, Nicholson Library; 765-641-4226) as soon as possible.

-If you anticipate or experience physical or academic barriers based on disability, you are encouraged to contact the Director of Student Accessibility Services (Kissinger Academic Center for Excellence, Nicholson Library; 765-641-4223).
+If you anticipate or experience physical or academic barriers based on disability, you are strongly encouraged to contact the Director of Accessibility & Academic Support (Kissinger Academic Center for Excellence, Nicholson Library; 765-641-4226).
 To receive reasonable accommodations, you must contact Student Accessibility Services, provide documentation, and request accommodations.
 You should also notify your course instructor during the first week of classes.

 ### Kissinger Academic Center for Excellence